 🧾Ingredient Notes

-Gluten-Free Flour Blend- I used Bob's Red Mill 1:1 for this recipe but cookies are forgiving and any gluten-free cup for cup flour blend should work fine.
+- Gluten-Free Flour Blend - I used my cup-for-cup blend for this recipe but cookies are forgiving and any gluten-free measure for measure flour blend should work fine.
 If your flour mix does not contain xanthan gum, you will need to add it.

-Blackstrap Molasses- I prefer the richer flavor of blackstrap molasses but you can use regular unsulphured.
+- Molasses- I prefer the richer flavor of blackstrap molasses but you can use regular unsulphured molasses.

-Black Pepper- Black pepper is found in many old fashion gingerbread recipes.
-I really love it, but you can omit it if you find things spicy enough for your liking.
+- Black Pepper (optional)- Black pepper is found in many old-fashioned gingerbread recipes.
+I really love it, but you can omit it if you find things too spicy for your liking.

 Sift together flour, xanthan gum (if needed), baking soda, and baking powder in a large bowl.
 Set aside.
 If you don't have a sifter or fine-mesh sieve be sure to use a spoon to scoop the flour into the measuring cup to ensure you don't add too much.